Overeaters get diabetes from eating too much, too quickly, too frequently. Over-listeners get involuntary eye twitches.

 So going into my podfast, I had high hopes for my more-bored-than-usual brain.
 I expected it to use the RAM I was freeing up to come up with multiple eureka moments that would take this blog, the videos I’m making, and my life in general to new levels.

 But it didn’t pan out that way.
-Mostly, my brain seems to have used its time off from digesting double-speed podcasts the way most employees use their vacation days: resting.
+Mostly, my brain seems to have used its time off from digesting double-speed podcasts the way most employees use their vacation days: to rest.

 But…